lilioid/homepage/README.md

 Alternatively, a *Dockerfile* is provided which builds a docker image for the whole application including static asset serving via nginx.

+## Configuration

+This website serves mostly static content and requires basically no configuration.
+What little configuration is available is done via environment variables.

+The following variables are available:

+- `DEV_MODE` a boolean indicating whether debug mode is enabled.
+  In this mode, caching is disabled.